luapower/tr0/tr.md

 ## `local tr = require'tr'`

 Unicode text shaping and rendering engine using exclusively portable technologies for pixel-perfect consistent output across platforms.

-Complex text shaping based on [harfbuzz] and [fribidi].
-Glyph caching and rasterization based on [freetype].
+Supports complex text shaping based on [harfbuzz] and [fribidi] and glyph caching and rasterization based on [freetype].

 Features: